Data-Analytics-Center/Configuration_Manager/docs/index.md

-# Database Manager

-Welcome to the Database Manager Documentation!
+## Welcome to the Configuration Manager Documentation!

 ## Installation